 3. What Are the Advantages?

 Secured credit cards have some excellent advantages over their unsecured counterparts.
-Here are the most important to consider.
+Here are the most important ones to consider.

 • The Deposits You Make Can Be Refunded.
-Apart from the initial mandatory deposit, you can make more deposits later if you wish to increase your credit limit.
+Apart from the initial mandatory deposit, you can make more deposits later to increase your credit limit.
 Whatever the case, your card issuer will refund all your deposits once you’ve entirely paid off your balance and closed your account, provided that you’ve made all your payments on time.

 PRO Tip